EmanueleCuzzocrea/CATIA_Project/README.md

 Specifically, the proposal includes using a **KUKA KR 340 R3330 manipulator** for the movement of modules, positioned above a scissor lift, the **P-8036 Scissors Lift by Advance Lifts**, in order to reach properly also the modules on the top.
 To make the entire structure mobile, we propose to put the system on an omnidirectional cart, namely a **Morello Omni**.
 Additionally, a walkway, a ladder, and a toolbox have been designed to allow the operator ergonomic access to the RH Facility and easy access to all modules.
 To verify the correct functioning of the system, **FEM analyses** were conducted to simulate the behavior of the structure under maximum load.
-Initially, individual elements were analyzed, followed by the complete structure.
+The individual elements were analyzed, as well as the complete structure.
 Subsequently, **kinematic simulations** were performed, demonstrating how the proposed solution allows access to all modules while avoiding singularity configurations of the manipulator.
 Finally, **ergonomic analyses** were carried out using the Jack software.